AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 By integrating with Adobe Campaign you can manage email delivery, content and forms directly in AEM as a Cloud Service.
 Configuration steps in both Adobe Campaign Classic and AEM as a Cloud Service are needed to enable the bidirectional communication between solutions.

 Please note that AEM as a Cloud Service and Adobe Campaign Classic can also be used independently.
-For example, marketers can start creating campaigns and use targeting in Adobe Campaign, while content creators can work on the design in AEM as a Cloud Service.
+For example, marketers can create campaigns and use targeting in Adobe Campaign, while content creators can work on the design in AEM as a Cloud Service.

 ## Integration workflow {#integration-workflow}